-British PM Johnson wins vote on Brexit deal in time for Christmas
+UK on track for Jan.
+31 Brexit as PM Johnson wins vote on deal

 In a change to the bill, Johnson made it illegal to extend those talks beyond the end of next year.

+European Council President Charles Michel said a level playing field on rules and standards “remains a must” for any future relationship.

-But while Johnson has the support of his 365 Conservative lawmakers in the 650-seat lower house, some opposition members criticized him for removing the opportunity for parliament to have oversight over his negotiating priorities in the next phase of talks, and for getting rid of workers’ protections.
+While Johnson has the support of his 365 Conservative lawmakers in the 650-seat lower house, some opposition members criticized him for removing the opportunity for parliament to have oversight over his negotiating priorities in the next phase of talks, and for getting rid of workers’ protections.

-Opposition Labour leader Jeremy Corbyn described it as “terrible” and said his party would not support the bill.
+Opposition Labour leader Jeremy Corbyn described it as “terrible”.

 “This deal does not bring certainty for communities or for business or for the workforce, in fact it does the opposite and hardwires the risk of a no-deal Brexit next year,” he said.